-Employee Group Job Evaluation Scheme Last Pay Award Implemented Next Pay Award Due National Joint Council (NJC) for Local Government Services - Green Book (a majority of the Council's employees) Greater London Provincial Council (GLPC) (with local variations) 2014 to 2016 - 2 year pay deal in 2 parts a) Lump sum non-consolidated payment for a majority of employees ranging from £100 to £325 paid in December 2014 b) Increase in pay spinal points effective from 1 January 15 by 2.2% for a majority of employees and up to 8.56% for a small number of employees at the lower ends of the pay spine 1 April 2016 (Proposed pay offer has been put forward - awaiting outcome Dec 2015) Chief Executive, Chief Officers & Senior Managers The HAY job evaluation scheme 1 April 2016 (subject to outcome of Annual Pay Review) Teachers Pay & Conditions - TPAC (centrally employed Teachers) Teachers Pay and conditions documents 1 year pay deal.
+Employee Group Job Evaluation Scheme Last Pay Award Implemented Next Pay Award Due National Joint Council (NJC) for Local Government Services - Green Book (a majority of the Council's employees) Greater London Provincial Council (GLPC) (with local variations) 2014 to 2016 - 2 year pay deal in 2 parts a) Lump sum non-consolidated payment for a majority of employees ranging from £100 to £325 paid in December 2014 b) Increase in pay spinal points effective from 1 January 15 by 2.2% for a majority of employees and up to 8.56% for a small number of employees at the lower ends of the pay spine 1 April 2016 (Pay Award to be confirmed) Chief Executive, Chief Officers & Senior Managers The HAY job evaluation scheme 1 April 2016 An increase of 1% on the benchmarks of the pay bands Teachers Pay & Conditions - TPAC (centrally employed Teachers) Teachers Pay and conditions documents 1 year pay deal.
 Increase of 1% on the majority of spinal points effective from 1 September 2015 with the exception of some spinal points receiving no increase and 1 spinal point receiving 2%.
 1 September 2016 Soulbury (Education Psychologists & Education Advisers/ Inspectors) Soulbury 18 month pay deal increasing spinal points effective from 1 March 2015 by 2.2% 1 September 2016 Public Health (ex-NHS staff) The Agenda for Change NHS Job Evaluation Scheme (GLPC or Hay scheme for those whose roles have been reviewed since the transfer date) 1 year pay deal.
 Increase of 1% on pay spine points 9-42 consolidated and no increase to spine points 43-54 effective from 1 April 2015.
 1 April 2016